Judicial System is Next Front in Battle For Israel’s Right-Wing Votes

 Israel’s nomination process is one of the best in the world.
 Our system is extremely professional and independent

-Prof. Gad Barzilai, a former dean of Haifa University’s Faculty of Law, believes some of the latest proposals should be adopted, while others will only do more harm than good.
+Prof. Gad Barzilai, a former dean of the University of Haifa’s Faculty of Law, believes some of the latest proposals should be adopted, while others will only do more harm than good.

 “Separating the attorney general role into two distinct, independent positions – attorney general and chief prosecutor – will only strengthen our judicial system,” he told The Media Line.
 “Close to two-thirds of all democratic judicial regimes have adopted this in some form.”